Programme Handbooks and Information for Students

 Information for students is made available in a variety of ways including:

-• Student handbooks that include:
+• Student handbooks include:

 • general information about each Programme, School and the teaching Staff

-• specific information about programme regulations and requirements including academic progress and commitment
+• specific information about programme regulations and requirements

 • links to policies and procedure, student services and other key information